Senior Rotational Physiotherapist

 Responsibilities

-You will be expected to perform safe, evidence based physiotherapeutic assessment of patients with diverse presentations & complex physical & psychological conditions & deliver an individualised treatment programme from a range of options.
+• Perform safe, evidenced-based physiotherapeutic assessment of patients with diverse presentations and complex physical & psychological conditions, delivering an individualised treatment programme from a range of options.

-You will be responsible for your own caseload & for a defined area of the service, initially with supervision of senior staff then progressing towards working without direct supervision.
-Supervision involves regular formal training & clinical reasoning sessions, peer review & one to one assessments.
+• Manage your own caseload and a defined area of the service, initially with supervision and progressing towards working without direct supervision; supervision includes regular formal training, clinical reasoning sessions, peer review and one-to-one assessments.

-You’ll be professionally & legally accountable for all aspects of your own work, including issues around consent and capacity.
+• Remain professionally and legally accountable for all aspects of your own work, including issues around consent and capacity.

 If you are passionate about patient care and want to develop your skills and knowledge, then we want to hear from you.